Are gambling wins taxable?

 Whether gambling wins (and losses) are taxable depends on whether a taxpayer is “carrying on a business” of gambling.
 In determining whether a taxpayer is a professional gambler and thus carrying on a business, the following questions are relevant:

-- Does the person has specialist knowledge associated with that gambling activity.
+- Does the person have specialist knowledge associated with that gambling activity;

 - What is the scale of operations.